Become a student at MVC

 Students may enroll in classes at any of the three colleges in the Riverside Community College District, regardless of home college location.

-- Go to WebAdvisor and click on Log In Video for detailed log in instructions if this is your first time accessing the WebAdvisor.
+- Go to WebAdvisor.
+If this is your first time accessing WebAdvsior, click on Log In Video for detailed log in instructions.

 - Registration dates and times are available 1-2 months before the term begins, see Check my Registration Dates/Holds: